 The Pantheon has the largest un-reinforced dome in the world and was the largest dome until the completion of the Duomo of Florence in 1436.
+Today it ranks twelve in size.
 Constructed of un-reinforced concrete it has a height of 43.3m which equals the dome's diameter.
 Two identical domes placed together would make a perfect sphere.

 Inside the Pantheon is a coffered, concrete dome; the concrete consisting of hydrate of lime, pozzolanic ash, pumice with small pieces of rock (around 100mm in diameter) which was constructed over a formwork, similar to the technology used today.

 At the centre of the dome is the oculus, which measures over 8 metres (27 feet) across and the source of light in the building.

 Any rain that enters collects in a drain in the centre of the floor.
 On the 21st June (the summer equinox), the sun rays shine from the oculus through the front door.